Stillman College: History

 On June 26, 2014, at a press conference in Birthright Alumni Hall, Stillman Board of Trustees named interim president Peter E. Millet the sixth president of the school.
 In August 2014, Stillman was awarded a donation of $2 million by an unknown donor to help with the long term stability of the college.
 On December 29, 2014, President Peter E. Millet announced via school email that tuition for the small liberal arts school would be reduced from $22,500 to $17,500 in an effort to boost enrollment and make college more affordable.
 On January 1, 2015, Stillman became a smoke-free campus in an effort to keep with its theme of promoting a healthier lifestyle.
 In December 2015, Stillman cut its current sports from 12 to 2.
-Currently, Stillman has four intercollegiate sports teams, Men's and Women's Basketball, Baseball, and Softball.
+Currently, Stillman has six intercollegiate sports teams, Men's and Women's Basketball, Baseball, Men's and Women's Bowling, Softball, Men's and Women's Track and Field, and Volleyball.

 On December 14, 2016, the Stillman College Board of Trustees announced the appointment of Cynthia Warrick as the new Interim President for Stillman College.
 She took office on January 3, 2017.
-On April 24, 2017, Cynthia Warrick (2017-) was named the seventh president and the first female president of Stillman College.
+On April 24, 2017, Cynthia Warrick (2017–2023) was named the seventh president and the first female president of Stillman College.
+On July 1, 2023, Yolanda Page was named the 8th president and the second female president of Stillman College.

 The school's Tuscaloosa campus was listed on the National Register of Historic Places in 2021.